AuthMe/AuthMeReloaded/docs/config.md

     broadcastWelcomeMessage: false
     # Should we delay the join message and display it once the player has logged in?
     delayJoinMessage: false
+    # The custom join message that will be sent after a successful login,
+    # use 'none' to use the original one.
+    # Available variables:,
+    # {PLAYERNAME}: the player name (no colors)
+    # {DISPLAYNAME}: the player name (with colors)
+    customJoinMessage: 'none'
     # Should we remove the leave messages of unlogged users?
     removeUnloggedLeaveMessage: false
     # Should we remove join messages altogether?